Mark West Creek Park and Preserve

 The Planning Division has contracted with Environmental Science Associates to assist our department in the master planning process.
 This includes preparing resource studies, developing a website, engaging the public in the visioning for the property, developing design alternatives, resource management planning, and preparing the appropriate environmental document to address and mitigate potential impacts.

 We have prepared a survey to gather information from the public on the types of facilities that should be considered in the process, as well as demographic information and possible visitor use data to guide the process.
 This will be primarily a web-based program.
-For those wishing to participate in the process and complete the survey, please visit the project website at: markwestcreekparkandpreserve.org
+For those wishing to participate in the process and complete the survey or learn more about the property, please visit the project website at: markwestcreekparkandpreserve.org